Where Does Stablecoin Yield Come From?

 Key Takeaways

-- Sustainable stablecoin yield is driven by real economic activity, such as lending, trading fees, and interest from tokenized Treasury bills.
+- Sustainable stablecoin yield is driven by real economic activity, such as lending, trading fees, and interest from traditional finance assets such as tokenized Treasury Bills.

 - Rates move with market demand, so yields rise when stablecoins are in demand and fall when capital sits idle.

-- Understanding where yield comes from helps you judge risk and choose options that fit how you want your money to work.
+- Understanding where yield comes from helps determine your risk appetite and choose options that fit how you want your money to work.

 Stablecoins are designed to hold their value.
 One USDC today is intended to be worth one dollar tomorrow, next week, and next year.